 Turn up the heat, pour in the wine and leave it to simmer over high heat until the wine has completely evaporated.

 Tip: Make sure to turn up the heat, or the wine will take too long to evaporate and its taste will overpower the meat’s.

-Turn down the heat, add the tomato sauce along with tomato paste, stirring with a wooden spoon to amalgamate.
-Bring to the boil, cover partially with a lid, stirring from time to time and after about half an hour while the sauce is still cooking, pour in the glass of milk, keep cooking for at least 3 hours or even 4.
+Reduce the heat, add the tomato sauce along with tomato paste, stirring with a wooden spoon to amalgamate.
+Cover partially with a lid, stirring from time to time and after about half an hour while the sauce is still cooking, pour in the glass of milk, keep cooking for at least 3 hours or even 4.
 Seasoning at the end of cooking with salt and black pepper to taste.

 Tip: Some people like to add the milk only at the end of cooking once the sauce is removed from the stove.
 Try it out in both versions and choose what you prefer!